-NQF Law, Former Yugoslav Republic of Macedonia "Quality Assurance in the application of the Macedonian Qualifications Framework applies to the quality of qualifications in the Framework, the procedures that lead to acquiring qualifications, and the degrees, diplomas, credentials, and certificates that are awarded to the participants who have acquired the qualification."
+NQF Law, former Yugoslav Republic of Macedonia: "Quality Assurance in the application of the Macedonian Qualifications Framework applies to the quality of qualifications in the Framework, the procedures that lead to acquiring qualifications, and the degrees, diplomas, credentials, and certificates that are awarded to the participants who have acquired the qualification."

-The TQF decree of Turkey has an extensive section on quality assurance.
+The decree enacting the Turkish qualifications framework (TQF) has an extensive section on quality assurance.
 One of the fundamentals of the TQF is to ensure effective cooperation among the bodies that are responsible for the quality assurance of qualifications.
 The article on quality assurance of qualifications states: "All quality assured qualifications that have been acquired through education and training programmes as well as other ways of learning shall be included in the Turkish Qualifications Framework.
 Criteria for ensuring the quality assurance of the qualifications shall be determined by the Authority."

-This is followed by articles about responsibilities for quality assurance for different types of qualifications: those under the responsibility of the Ministry of Education; in higher education; under the responsibility of the Vocational Qualifications Authority; and other qualifications.
-The section on QA ends with an article about the qualifications database: "With the qualifications being included in the framework, a Qualifications Database where all the qualifications agreed to be included in the framework are officially recorded and information regarding the qualifications is stored shall be created, and it shall be regularly updated by the Secretariat."
+This is followed by articles about responsibilities for quality assurance for different types of qualifications: those under the responsibility of the Ministry of Education; in higher education; under the responsibility of the Vocational Qualifications Authority, in VET; and other qualifications.
+The section on quality assurance ends with an article about the qualifications database: "With the qualifications being included in the framework, a Qualifications Database where all the qualifications agreed to be included in the framework are officially recorded and information regarding the qualifications is stored shall be created, and it shall be regularly updated by the Secretariat."